Pericarditis

 Is it safe to exercise during pericarditis?

-How is pericarditis distinguished from a heart attack?
+How is pericarditis distinguished from heart attack?

-Does pericarditis completely go away?
+Does pericarditis completely resolve?

 Does pericarditis pose a risk during pregnancy?